cloudfoundry/eirini-release/README.md

 EOF
 ```

 You can use [this](https://www.ibm.com/cloud/blog/configure-calicoctl-for-ibm-cloud-kubernetes-service) guide to export `$CALICOCNF` on IBM Cloud.

 Note that GKE does not currently support creating custom Calico network policies.

 #### Securing Kubernetes API Endpoint

+The Kubernetes API is available in all pods by default at `https://kubernetes.default`.
+Eirini does not mount
+service account credentials to the pod and uses default service account in the namespace.
+This prevents Eirini pods from using Kubernetes API.
-The kubernetes API is available in all pods by default at `https://kubernetes.default`.
-To disallow access to this from application instances, you'd need to apply this network policy:
+To completely disallow access to this from application instances, you'd need to apply this network policy:

 ```yaml
 apiVersion: extensions/v1beta1